 Of those 100 people who join as a distributor, approximately 80 to 90 of them will be gone within a year!
 And when they quit the business, I can promise you that they will stop ordering the products.

 The key to finding more MLM Retail Customers is to be product focused and have a game-plan!
-You need a simple and effective marketing and lead generation and sales strategy you can follow.
-Here are ten of my top tips to help you do that effectively.
+You need a simple and effective marketing strategy you can follow.
+Here are ten of my top tips about how to find more MLM Retail Customers.

 Top 10 Ways to Find More MLM Retail Customers